Azure/azure-functions-sql-extension/README.md

 ### Output Binding Tutorial ###

-Note: This tutorial assumes that the SQL database is setup as shown in 'Create Azure SQL Database.'
+Note: This tutorial assumes that the SQL database is setup as shown in 'Create Azure SQL Database,' and that you have the 'Employee.cs' class from the [Input Binding Tutorial](#Input-Binding-Tutorial).

 - Open your app in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'